mattreecebentley/plf_reorderase/README.md

 constexpr void reorderase_all (container_type &container, iterator_type first, iterator_type last, value_type value)

   Erase all elements in a sub-range of a container which are equal to value.
 Will use appropriate elements from the back of the container to fill the holes.
 Equivalent to std::erase, if there were an equivalent of std::erase for sub-ranges of containers. value must be able to be static_cast'd to container_type::value_type.

+* template <class container_type, class iterator_type, class predicate_function>
+constexpr void reorderase_all_if (container_type &container, iterator_type first, iterator_type last, predicate_function predicate)

+  Erase all elements in a sub-range of a container which match the predicate.
+Equivalent to std::erase_if, if there were an equivalent of std::erase_if for sub-ranges of containers.

+* template <class container_type, class iterator_type, class value_type>
+constexpr void reorderase_all (container_type &container, iterator_type first, iterator_type last, value_type value)

+  Erase all elements in a sub-range of a container which are equal to value.
+Will use appropriate elements from the back of the container to fill the holes.
+Equivalent to std::erase, if there were an equivalent of std::erase for sub-ranges of containers. value must be able to be static_cast'd to container_type::value_type.

 * template <class iterator_type, class predicate_function>
 constexpr iterator_type partition (iterator_type first, iterator_type last, predicate_function predicate)